Prasoxylon alliaceum

 Prasoxylon alliaceum is a tree in the family Meliaceae.
 The specific epithet alliaceum is from the Latin meaning 'onion-like', referring to the smell of the inner bark.

 Description

 The tree grows up to 38 m tall with a trunk diameter of up to 80 cm.
 The sweetly scented flowers are white or pinkish.
 The fruits are greenish-white when unripe, red when ripe, roundish, up to 7.5 cm in diameter.

 Distribution and habitat

-Dysoxylum alliaceum is native to the Andaman Islands, Myanmar, Thailand, Vietnam, and throughout Malesia and Papuasia to the Solomon Islands and Queensland.
+Dysoxylum alliaceum is native to the Andaman Islands, Myanmar, Thailand, Vietnam, and throughout Malesia and Papuasia to the Solomon Islands and Queensland, Australia.
 Its habitat is rain forests from sea-level to 1800 m elevation.